macbuse/macbuse.github.io/PROG/index.md

 ### Friday 8/10

-This week we'll do some more graphics and draw some fracctals
+This week we'll do some more graphics and draw some fractals.

 - Cantor's staircase
 - Barnsley's Fern
 - Koch snowflake

-We'll be using a lot of **recursion** to build tree structures
+We'll be using a lot of **recursion** to build tree structures.

 Here is the [a previsional version of the notebook](./matplotlib_episode_two.ipynb) to study.